 So through this guide, we’ll run you through the process of procuring gear for a trek.

-In this guide, you’ll find
+In this guide, you’ll find a list of

 We’ve made this list assuming you’re going with an organisation such as Indiahikes, that will take care of your stay and accommodation.